kasiah00/project25/README.md

       Bulls: Number of digits that are correct and in the correct position.

       Cows: Number of digits that are correct but in the wrong position.

+4.If you guess the opponent's number faster than your opponent you wins!